force-h2020/force-bdss/doc/source/developer_guidelines.rst

    git push --set-upstream origin <branch-name>

-And create a GitHub pull request describing the changes made and the context for doing so.
-At the moment we do not have a template for these requests, but typically developers should try to include a both a 'Summary' section with a brief outline of the context, as well as a 'Changelog' section with itemized list of key changes made.
+And create a GitHub pull request describing the changes made and the context for doing so by following the pull request template provided.
 Some projects will explicitly require at least one reviewer for a pull request to be merged.
 However, we strongly request that ANY code is reviewed before merging.